pysal/splot/doc/installation.rst

 Depending on your spatial analysis workflow and the PySAL objects you would like to visualize, splot relies on:

-PySAL 2.0
+PySAL >=2.0

-or separate packages found in the PySAL stack:
+or the installation of separate packages found in the PySAL stack:

 * esda
 * libpysal